cepatinog/audio-playlist-analysis/reports/final_report.md

 - **Playlist Generation Interfaces:** I built two Streamlit apps:
   - A descriptor‑based UI that filters tracks by tempo, key, danceability, emotion, and genre.
   - A similarity‑based UI that computes cosine similarity between track embeddings (both Discogs‑Effnet and MSD‑MusicCNN) to create playlists of similar tracks.

-In this report, I discuss the design decisions and observations made during each phase of the project.

 ---